0x4337/0xExplain-client/README.md

 # 0xExplain
+## _Discover, Explore and Explain Ethereum Data._

 0xExplain is a powerful tool designed to simplify the analysis and understanding of Ethereum transactions, smart contracts, wallets and more data points.
 It leverages the GPT-4 AI model to provide detailed, human-like explanations of complex data.

-With its intuitive interface and easy-to-use features, 0xExplain makes it easier for developers, analysts, and enthusiasts to grasp the inner workings of the Ethereum ecosystem.
+- Input Ethereum data
+- Get GPT-4 Powered Explinations
+- ✨ Magic ✨

 ## Features

+- Analyze Ethereum transactions by decoding input data and identifying invoked functions
+- Analyze smart contracts and generate detailed reports about their functions, purposes, and potential security risks
+- Wallet analysis (still in development) provides information such as wallet balance, creation date, total gas spent, and held tokens
+- AI-driven analysis using GPT-4 for human-like explanations

+## How It Works

+0xExplain is built on top of the GPT-4 AI model, which is capable of providing detailed, human-like explanations of complex data and Solidity code.
+The tool communicates with the Ethereum network using various APIs to fetch data points.
+It then uses GPT-4 to analyze and explain the fetched data, providing users with easily understandable insights into the Ethereum ecosystem.

 ### Transaction Analysis